Otamaa/Phobos-Minimal/README.md

 # Compatibility
-Compatibility is not guaranteed ouside Ares 3.0p1 because it is take time and effort to fill the gap for other version of Ares and or other dll outside of Ares. this version of Phobos is require Ares 3.0p1 to function.
+Compatibility is not guaranteed ouside Ares 3.0p1 because it is take time and effort to fill the gap for other version of Ares and or other dll outside of Ares. this version of Phobos is not require Ares to function.

+Currently Missing Feature(s) from Ares 3.0p1:
+ - Fixed game image screenshoot
+ - Ini inheritance
+ - Ingame menu UI (this not backported due to mod nowdays is using client anyways)
+ - Some minor bugfix or optimization that probably still missing , visit the googledocument spreadsheet for more

 # Stability
 As the main developer is still in learning phase and constanly changing the code.
 The stability of this version of Phobos is not guaranteed.
 Always make sure backup your project before fully integrating this dll version .